 The holder of any share of Series X preferred stock shall have the right, at any time to convert any such share (except that upon any liquidation of the Company the right of conversion shall terminate at the close of business on the business day fixed for payment of the amounts distributable on the Series X preferred stock), into fully paid and nonassessable shares of common stock based on the Series X Conversion Ratio.
-The Series X Conversion Ratio shall initially be 1:1, subject to adjustment as discussed under the section "Anti-Dilution" below.
+The Series X Conversion Ratio was initially 1:1, and subject to adjustment as discussed under the section "Anti-Dilution" below.